kunalj101/python_intro_hackathon/chapter4.md

 ```

 *** =instructions
-- Impute missing values with more frequent category
+- Impute missing values with more frequent category of Gender and Credit History
 - Use value_counts() to check more frequent category of variable

 *** =hint